crosswalk-project/crosswalk-app-tools/README.md

 ### Next steps and limitations
 * Android release packages will have to be signed manually before they are published on Google's Play Store, as that functionality is not yet integrated.
+See https://developer.android.com/tools/publishing/app-signing.html#signing-manually for details.
 * We encourage everyone to use this app-tools and appreciate feedback, as we are looking to improve user friendliness and integration with Crosswalk in the coming releases.

+### Additional target platforms
+There is forthcoming support for additional target platforms.
+For iOS packaging, see https://github.com/crosswalk-project/crosswalk-app-tools-ios, Windows support is planned for the 0.8 release.

 ### Run development versions from git